notadilnaqvi/notadilnaqvi/README.md

-### Mechanical engineer 👨‍🔧 looking for opportunities in Computer Science 👨‍💻
+### Mechanical engineer 👨‍🔧 looking for excuses to write more code 👨‍💻

 ### More about me at [adilnaqvi.com](https://adilnaqvi.com)